jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacctmgr.md

 ## **Sacctmgr for Systems Administrators**

+Like many administrative commands, you can just run the command to enter into a shell.
+Useful if you are exploring some situation, although you cannot paginate output.

+### Make A Backup Of Users and Their Settings
 ```
 # Dump the accounting database
 sacctmgr dump <cluster-name> file=<filename>
 ```

 ### **Managing QOS for users**

+See our [QOS page](slurm/qos.md) for more information.

+Our users have no limits on them, at the user account level.
+The typical account has a default QOS named "normal".
+If you run `showqos` you will see that "normal" doesn't have any restrictions.
+Therefore users entitled to run jobs in their private per-research group partitions are not limited in how many of their nodes' resources they can consume.
+(Users found running jobs on partitions they are not entitled to use will have their jobs killed and have to acknowledge that they understand that they need to use public partitions.)

+For public partitions like "shared" and "interactive", the slurm config file /etc/slurm/partitions.conf specifies a default partition QOS of, for example, "shared-default".
+So  we can control how many CPUs and how much RAM each user can use in public partitions by changing the appropriate single QOS.

 ```
 # Add a QOS to a user's existing allowed QOS: